troe27/UU-NGS02/docs/index_2022.md

 - Split the vcf file into two files, using [```bcftools view -S  ```](http://samtools.github.io/bcftools/bcftools.html#view) and the generated lists.

 ### Task4
 For the fourth task, we will then look at the difference in allele-frequency for each variant between groups to identify interesting variants.
-The metric we will be using for this is the Fixation index, or $F_{ST}$ Usually this would be done in Python, R or commandline tools such as [VCFtools](https://vcftools.github.io/man_latest.html) or [plink](https://www.cog-genomics.org/plink/1.9/basic_stats)

 **Questions:**
 - _Do you know what is meant with allele-frequency?_